Lords of the Deep

-Lords of the Deep is a 1989 American science-fiction horror film co-produced by Roger Corman, about an underwater colony being attacked by alien life forms.
-Actors included Bradford Dillman and Priscilla Barnes.
+Lords of the Deep is a 1989 American science-fiction horror film co-produced by Roger Corman and starring Bradford Dillman and Priscilla Barnes, about an underwater colony being attacked by alien life forms.

 It was one of several underwater-themed films released around 1989; similar films distributed during that time included The Abyss, Leviathan, DeepStar Six, The Evil Below, and The Rift.

 Plot

-Set on board an undersea laboratory in a near-future ocean where the Earth's ozone layer has been depleted and new means of habitation and survival are being explored, biologist Claire is working on an unknown specimen when she experiences psychic visions.
-Meanwhile, a routine crew replacement is inbound in a minisubmarine when an undersea quake occurs.
-Contact is lost with the sub and a search sub is sent out to investigate the silence, while one of the lab's crew works on exterior repairs in a diving suit.
+Set on board an undersea laboratory in a near-future ocean where the Earth's ozone layer has been depleted and new means of habitation and survival are being explored, biologist Dr. Claire McDowell is working on an unknown specimen when she experiences psychic visions.
+Meanwhile, a routine crew replacement is inbound in a mini submarine when an undersea quake occurs, knocking out communication with the surface.
+Contact is lost with the sub and a search sub is sent out to investigate the silence, while Raymond Chadwick, one of the lab's crew, works on exterior repairs in a diving suit.
 The search sub discovers the relief sub is now derelict and the hatch blown with no sign of the crew and is promptly attacked by large, stingray-like creatures.
 After repelling one creature with an electrical discharge, the second sub is overpowered by more of the rays and contact is lost again.

-The crewman working outside the lab is then attacked and the crew find him half out of the lab's moon pool.
+Chadwick, who is still working outside the lab, is then attacked and the crew find him half out of the lab's moon pool.
 When his mask is removed, he is revealed to have been totally transformed into a gelatinous mass.
-Commander Dobler orders the mass quarantined, but Claire and Barbara the medical officer over-ride him and the mass is moved to the lab, where it is discovered to be both identical in composition to the substance Claire was studying, and also to be mutating into a man-sized stingray-like creature.
+Commander Stuart Dobler orders the mass quarantined, but Claire and medical officer Dr. Barbara Stottelmyre override him and the mass is moved to the lab, where it is discovered to be both identical in composition to the substance Claire was studying, and also to be mutating into a man-sized stingray-like creature.

-The creature escapes its tank and proceeds to move about the station while crew attempts to find it.
-Claire experiences more visions and is called, too.
-A crew member is discovered dead after finding himself unable to get out of a room, and the commander denies autopsy.
-Quakes continue periodically, and a sub sent out to salvage one of the lost subs is also taken by the creatures outside.

-Claire and her lover O'Neil must work to uncover the mystery of her visions and the contradictions of the creatures behavior when crew members are vanishing or being killed.
+Dobler decides evacuate the base, leaving the creature for another team to deal with.
+He sends another member of the crew, Fernandez, to retrieve the abandoned crew shuttle, but he is attacked and seemingly killed in the attempt.

+Dobler decides to kill the creature by draining the water and air from its tank and tries to make the crew sign non-disclosure agreements.
+Claire refuses, claiming “the world has a right to know”, and all but one of the other crew side with her.

+The ship’s computer, Trilby, informs them the tank is empty but cannot confirm the creature’s death.
+On inspection they discover the creature has escaped from the tank and is loose onboard the base.
+They split up and search for it.

+Trilby informs Claire of potential impressions in the R & D room.
+Seaver goes to investigate, but as soon as he enters is locked in.
+He is discovered dead shortly after, and Dobler denies an autopsy.
+Meanwhile, Claire encounters the creature and learns that they have a colony on the seabed which she steals a sub to visit.